-Dimond High School, Anchorage Hosted by ASAA & Dimond High School ricolod by her in a billiona riigh cone.
+2. SITE & HOST Dimond High School, Anchorage Hosted by ASAA & Dimond High School a.
+Qualifying Format b.
+Division I Individual & Relay Berths

-- a.
-Qualifying Format - Regions can host meets for both classifications.
+- Regions can host meets for both classifications.
 After all automatic qualifiers are determined, all other results are placed in a pool for selection. - There will be two state meets held jointly for the Division I and II classifications. - Division I and II State Meets will consist of prelims and finals in each event except for the 1600, 3200, and relay events.